-Since 2019 the maps have received an update every year.
+Since the current phase of EMODnet runs until 2021, our first goal is to provide regular updates to the density maps.
+An update with 2018 data is due later in 2019.
 Other possible developments, depending on time and budget, might include:

-- Including inland waterway traffic. - Purchasing historical datasets, so to enrich our time series. - Complementing AIS data with data from other databases, so as to develop other maps such maps on shipping emissions and noise maps (in collaboration with EMODnet physics). - Making available the vessel density maps as NetCDF files.
+- Including inland waterway traffic. - Purchasing historical datasets, so to enrich our time series. - Complementing AIS data with data from other databases, so as to develop other maps such maps on shipping emissions and noise maps (in collaboration with EMODnet physics).